 The apothecary smiled at Hermione.
 "Splendid to meet you, Professor," he said.
 "Let me get those things packed up for you."

 As they left the apothecary's, packages in hand, Hermione noted that Snape seemed to be uncertain of what to do next.
-"I have to be up at Hogwarts by three this afternoon for a meeting with Dumbledore," she said.
+"I have to be up at Hogwarts by 3 this afternoon for a meeting with Dumbledore," she said.
 "Did you want to have lunch and discuss our classes?"

-He looked surprised, but agreed, and they found a quiet restaurant and talked about the curriculum for their classes.
+He looked surprised, but agreed, and they found a quiet restaurant and talked about curriculum for their classes.
 Hermione was intrigued that he was not the sardonic man she'd remembered.
 She saw flashes of that man, but the one she was talking to was quieter, thoughtful, more at peace with the world.